Puppies aren't born knowing that they should walk nicely next to you!

 Walking on a loose leash is no easy feat for your puppy or for you!
 Be patient with your furry friend and with yourself.
 If you are struggling, ask yourself if your puppy is ready for the environment you are in.
 Remember that this takes time and is not something you will conquer in a week!

-What difficulties have you run into while teaching your puppy to walk on a leash?
+What difficulties have you run into when you teach your puppy to walk on a leash?
 Let us know in the comments below!